-Very good / good Average Poor / very poor Walks up and down stairs Walks up and down stairs Most of the time does not alternating feet all or most without difficulty, but not alternate feet, has trouble of the time. necessarily alternating feet. going up or down.
+Very good / good Average Poor / very poor Walks up and down stairs alternating feet all or most of the time.
+Walks up and down stairs without difficulty, but not necessarily alternating feet.
+Most of the time does not alternate feet, has trouble going up or down.